-The regular round-by-round season is highlighted Super Saturday with the games played back-to-back, and you can enjoy every minute of the action Live on a standard or HD television, as well as a variety of mobile streaming options through a Free Trial.
+The regular round-by-round season is highlighted Super Saturday with the games played back-to-back, and you can enjoy every minute of the action at home on your TV, or stream the matches live to eligible mobile devices.

 When: March 8 – September 30